Overland-DX/simple-utc-clock-plugin/README.md

 2. Navigate to \plugin\Simple_Clock\ and open Simple_clock_plugin.js with your favorite text editor.
 Change the values at the top of the code according to your wishes and save the changes.
 3. Restart your server and activate the plugin in Admin Panel.
 <br>
-If you are unsure which time zone you are using, you can find it here: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones
+If you are unsure which time zone you to use, you can find it here: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones